Are you wondering how to contribute to or be featured in Business Insider – or other big publications?

 I've written and had articles syndicated to Business Insider several times.
 In this post I'll show you everything you need to know to get started.

-Why Care About Writing For Business Insider
+Why Care About Writing for Business Insider?

 With a domain authority of 94 (out of 100) and over 114 million site visits a month in 2020, Business Insider is one of the most prominent media properties on the web.
 A full placement or feature in Business Insider means opportunity for visibility, credibility, and exposure.

-Now – what will your end placement actually look like?
 Let’s dissect what Business Insider says they’re looking for.

-What Business Insider Says They Want From You
+What Business Insider Says They Want from You

 When an outlet actively wants writers to pitch, they often put together a “how to write for us” page.
 That’s the case for Business Insider as well; their write for us page is here.